 I love this part of it, we are together 24/7, and we have such an amazing bond.
 Of course, we have some days that are slightly more fraught than others, it would be weird if we didn’t.
 But on the whole, we both enjoy this journey together, and we are extremely close.

 Everything we do is “quality time” whether it is learning together, or just spending time together, he gets my undivided attention (well maybe not all the time, but MOST of the time.)

 For example, Freddie is gifted in math, in fact, this is one of our reasons to homeschool.
 He was being held back in the public school system as they wouldn’t let him go forward without the whole class.

 We learn together, especially now he is in middle school, I mean, some of it is hard!!
-If you are interested in what we are currently studying check out our 6th grade homeschool curriculum.
+If you are interested in what we are currently studying check out the best 6th grade homeschool curriculum.